microsoft/WhatTheHack/xxx-Bronze-Silver-Gold-Using-Synapse-and-Databricks/Coach/Solution-01.md

 1. __Proper setup of the environment__<br>
    a.
 They should decide on a Resource Group within one user's subscription.<br>
    b.
-Be able to setup proper user access for all resources needed, including workspace access for both Dtabricks and Azure Synapse.<br>
+Be able to setup proper user access for all resources needed, including workspace access for both Databricks and Azure Synapse.<br>
    c.
 Articulate the reasons for their setup choices.<br>

 2. __Hydration of the Bronze Data Lake__ - For this section they can use either Databricks or Synapse.
-The key here is that they only copy in either Customer/Address information or Product/Sales Order information.
+Due to time constraints, it is important that they only copy in either Customer/Address information or Product/Sales Order information.

 For guidance on this we recommend only the following tables for each database.